 The Top DaVinci Resolve Keyboard Shortcuts You Need to Know!

-Knowing keyboard shortcuts and committing them to our muscle memory means that we can rip through all the tedious repetitive tasks that naturally come with video editing and refocus our attention and our creative genius on crafting a story.
+Knowing keyboard shortcuts and committing them to our muscle memory means that we can rip through all the tedious repetitive tasks that naturally come with video editing and refocus our attention and our genius on crafting a story.
 Here are some of the top DaVinci Resolve keyboard shortcuts.

 The Top DaVinci Resolve Keyboard Shortcuts You Need to Know!